sagnikde/WeblogChallenge/ReadMe.txt

 I have done the analysis but it is using Spark and Python.
 I'll provide an explanation:
 When I got the email from the recruiter I did not have access to the server where I had set up the data analysis environment.
-So I had to use my laptop had only 8 gb ram and runs Windows.
-The ecosystem is hard to intall on Windows.
-So my initial idea was to use Pig for the analysis as I can just download the VM and start the assignment without fiddling with environment variables and installation procedures but limited ram posed to be a problem.
+So my initial idea was to use Pig for the analysis as I can just download the VM and start the assignment without fiddling with environment variables and installation procedures but limited ram on my PC posed to be a problem.
-As a final resort I found that I can just use 'pip install pyspark' and unpack Spark and make it run from python.
-It took a few minutes and ran smoothly.
+I found that I can install pyspark and Spark without needing a VM or anything and it ran without any hiccups.

 I am using Spark 2.2 and Python version 3.6.
+Due to limited RAM on my laptop, I am only sampling a small amount of data from the input file.

 SessionData folder should contain the input and the output folder will contain files related to the output.